sporto/elm-tutorial/delete/delete_2.md

 # Responding to DeletePlayerIntent

+We added a new button to Players.List that will trigger the `DeletePlayerIntent` action.

 __src/Players/Update__ needs to account for the actions we added.
 For now let's just add `DeletePlayerIntent` so we follow the application flow.